-FOR STUDENTS IN POSSESSION OF OR ENGAGED IN THE SALE OR DISTRIBUTION OF A NARCOTIC DRUG, CONTROLLED SUBSTANCE OR ALCOHOLIC BEVERAGE
+HAVING POSSESSION OF, UNDER THE INFLUENCE OF, OR ENGAGED IN THE SALE OR DISTRIBUTION OF A NARCOTIC DRUG, CONTROLLED SUBSTANCE OR ALCOHOLIC BEVERAGE

-- A. Notification of Barberton Police Department. - B. Ten (10) days OSS. - C. Recommendation for expulsion.
+- A. Notification of Barberton Police Department and possible charges. - B. Ten (10) days OSS. - C. May include recommendation for expulsion.
 Student may be expelled up to eighty (80) days at the discretion of the Superintendent.
 The Superintendent may hold days in abeyance if the student agrees to participate and successfully completes a drug intervention program approved by the Barberton School District.
-The parent or guardian may accompany their child. - D. Upon return to school, if school officials have reason to suspect that the student has again violated this policy, the student may be directed to submit to drug testing. - E. Students who violate this section of the code of conduct may be prohibited from participating in select extra-curricular activities, in addition to any other discipline that is imposed.
+The parent or guardian may accompany their child. - D. Upon return to school, if school officials have reason to suspect that the student has again violated this policy, the student may be directed to submit to drug testing.

-3. BOMB THREATS, WEAPONS THREATS, FALSE FIRE ALARM THREATS, AND SETTING OR ATTEMPTING TO SET AN UNAUTHORIZED FIRE, POSSESSION, USE OR THREATENED USE OF FIREWORKS, EXPLOSIVES, OR OTHER SUCH INSTRUMENTS capable of inflicting bodily injury or disrupting the operation of the schools.
+- E. Students who violate this section of the code of conduct may be prohibited from participating in select extra-curricular activities, in addition to any other discipline that is imposed. - 3.
+BOMB THREATS, WEAPONS THREATS, FALSE FIRE ALARM THREATS, AND SETTING OR ATTEMPTING TO SET AN UNAUTHORIZED FIRE, POSSESSION, USE OR THREATENED USE OF FIREWORKS, EXPLOSIVES, OR OTHER SUCH INSTRUMENTS capable of inflicting bodily injury or disrupting the operation of the schools.
 Including but not limited to any types of matches or lighters, threats made toward the schools, cyber threats, social media, or use of same to incite others towards such acts.
 Verbal threats made to others that incite panic and/or create fear that cause any disruption of school or mental well-being.